maria2469/AquaRack/README.md

 ---

+## 🚨 The Problem We're Solving

+**AI data centers are consuming water at a catastrophic and invisible rate.**

+Every GPU cluster running large AI models generates enormous heat.
+That heat must be removed — and in most modern facilities, the primary method is evaporative cooling that consumes millions of litres of freshwater per year.
+The problem is threefold:

+1. **Cooling decisions are made blind.** Operators react to temperature alarms *after* a thermal event, not before.
+There is no system that watches an incoming workload's compute signature and pre-adjusts the cooling before heat builds.

+2. **Water usage is an afterthought.** While PUE (Power Usage Effectiveness) is widely tracked, WUE (Water Usage Effectiveness: litres per kWh) is almost never monitored in real-time at the rack level.

+3. **AI agents lack persistent, resilient memory.** As AI agents move into real production workflows — diagnosing incidents, optimizing systems — they need a memory layer that **never goes offline**.
+Traditional databases fail here: designed for human-scale reads and writes, they can't handle the autonomous, high-frequency writes of an agentic system.
+An agent whose memory goes down doesn't degrade gracefully — **it stops**.

+**AquaRack solves all three.** It is an agentic digital twin that watches your infrastructure's compute load in real time, calculates the thermodynamic water cost, retrieves past experiences from CockroachDB's distributed memory, and takes *closed-loop action* — throttling HVAC or migrating workloads — all autonomously.

+---

 ## 🏆 CockroachDB × AWS Hackathon Fulfillment

-This project is built explicitly for the CockroachDB × AWS Hackathon, demonstrating **CockroachDB as a production-ready, persistent memory layer for agentic systems.**
+This project is built explicitly for the CockroachDB × AWS Hackathon, demonstrating **CockroachDB as a production-ready, always-on persistent memory layer for agentic systems.**

 ### 🪳 CockroachDB Tools Used
-1. **CockroachDB Cloud Managed MCP Server**: The LangGraph agent connects directly to the CockroachDB cluster using the Managed MCP server.
-We expose critical memory tools (`retrieve_similar_incidents`, `store_agent_memory`, `ccloud_cluster_health`, and `retrieve_hvac_manual`) so the agent can safely read SOPs and write its reasoning outcomes back to the database.
+1. **CockroachDB Cloud Managed MCP Server**: The LangGraph agent connects directly to CockroachDB clusters using the Managed MCP server (JSON-RPC 2.0).
+We expose critical memory tools — `retrieve_similar_incidents`, `store_agent_memory`, `ccloud_cluster_health`, and `retrieve_hvac_manual` — so the agent can safely read Standard Operating Procedures and write reasoning outcomes back to the database at every step of its pipeline.
 2. **CockroachDB Distributed Vector Indexing**: We use CockroachDB's native `VECTOR(dim)` type for our `Recommendation`, `Episode`, and `HVACManual` tables.
-The AI Decision Agent executes in-database semantic searches using the `<=>` cosine-distance operator to retrieve the most relevant historical incidents and HVAC operational manuals (RAG) in milliseconds—eliminating the need for a separate, disconnected vector store.
+The AI Decision Agent executes in-database semantic searches using the `<=>` cosine-distance operator to retrieve the most relevant historical incidents in milliseconds — eliminating the need for a separate, disconnected vector store.

 ### ☁️ AWS Services Used
 1. **Amazon Bedrock**: Integrated via LangChain to provide enterprise-grade, high-availability foundation models (Claude Sonnet 3.5) and embeddings (Amazon Titan) for our multi-agent workflow.
+Automatically falls back to Groq + Cohere if unavailable.
-2. **Amazon S3**: Utilised as a data lake for cold-tier storage.
-As the CockroachDB memory layer scales, older episodic traces and thermal reports are archived into S3 buckets.
+2. **Amazon S3**: Used as a cold-tier data lake.
+As the CockroachDB memory layer scales, older episodic traces and thermal reports are archived to S3 (`s3://<bucket>/cold/...`).
 3. **AWS Lambda**: Scheduled serverless compute jobs that run asynchronously to pull fleet telemetry and trigger background reasoning loops.

 ### 🎥 Demo Video